 Don't let fatigue knock you off your game when exercising.
-The symptoms of fatigue can be managed by taking safety precautions before and during your workout.
+Stop getting really tired during your workout by taking safety precautions before and during your workout.
 Engaging in a brief session of warm-up exercises prepares your muscles for the stress a workout creates.

-A warm-up session is one of the most effective ways to prepare your body for sustained physical activity.
+A warm-up session is one of the most effective ways to prepare your body for sustained physical activity and stave off cardio fatigue.
 Warm-up exercises don't need to be complex — simply mimic what you plan to do during your workout but at a slower speed.
 Runners can jog for up to 10 minutes before breaking into a full run.
-Warming up increases your body temperature and metabolic rate while priming your muscles for a workout.
-To increase flexibility and range of motion, consider performing dynamic stretches, which focus on active, continuous movement like leg swings and lunges.
-Static stretching, where stretches are held for a period of time, are not recommended during a warm-up because they can cause muscle fatigue.
+Warming up increases your body temperature and metabolic rate while priming your muscles for a workout, according to the American Council on Exercise.

 Keep Yourself Hydrated

-To prevent dehydration, drink 20 ounces of liquid about two hours before your workout, then consume 3 to 8 ounces of liquid every 15 minutes while exercising.
+To prevent dehydration, drink 20 ounces of liquid about two hours before your workout, then consume 3 to 8 ounces of liquid every 15 minutes while exercising, according to the Human Performance Resource Center.
 Water is sufficient for workouts up to an hour in length.
 For longer workouts, include liquids with electrolytes and carbohydrates, like juice mixed with water or a sports drink.

 Build Endurance Gradually